AugustinaGonja/grid-lock/README.md

 All written content was composed by myself.<br>I refined the flow and readbility of the text via Grammarly.
 ### Media
 As for media, I chose not to use any external images, as I felt they weren’t necessary.<br>
-However, I did implement a sound effect for all buttons and boxes within the game grid, using an audio file downloaded from [Pixabay](https://pixabay.com/sound-effects/search/button/).
+I was planning to implement a sound effect for all buttons and boxes within the game grid, using an audio file downloaded from [Pixabay](https://pixabay.com/sound-effects/search/button/).

 ## Credits